 Gain skills and abilities desired by local employers using three different strategies.
 Strategies include Employer Engagement - providing no cost, on-site training for local employers, Career Counseling - providing no cost career and post-secondary counseling to job seekers desiring advancement or career change opportunities, and Specific Vocational Preparation, which connects job seekers desiring employment in retail or hospitality with our job training programs.
 A cooperative effort between Goodwill Industries - Knoxville, Inc. and UT Extension Family & Consumer Sciences Skill Up Tennessee, made possible by a grant from Walmart.

 Learn core and technical skills essential to customer service-related positions in call center, office administration and information technology (IT) helpdesk positions.
 Core Training includes 21 hours of classroom training and 24 hours of computer instruction.
 Technical Training includes the 45 hours of Core Training plus up to 55 additional hours of computer instruction.

 Earn a nationally-recognized certification in Retail (National Retail Federation) or Hospitality & Tourism (American Hotel & Lodging Educational Institute).
 Job placement assistance upon completion of the course is included.
 This program may be free for recipients of Supplemental Nutrition Assistance Program (SNAP) benefits or individuals receiving assistance through the Division of Rehabilitation Services.

 Job Placement Services

-Vocational Assessment is a diagnostic program, which uses computerized and traditional assessment instruments and vocational exploration, designed to assess a person’s vocational, psychological, educational, social and physical levels of functioning in relation to their interests, intelligence and aptitude.
+Provides a comprehensive assessment using computerized and traditional assessment instruments designed to assess a person’s vocational, psychological, educational, social and physical levels of functioning in relation to their interests, intelligence and aptitude.

-In 2014, we were able to serve over 4,000 individuals through our job training programs and employment services in our 15-county service area.
+In 2018, we were able to serve nearly 2,600 individuals through our job training programs and employment services in our 15-county service area.
 This achievement was made possible through support from our donors and our customers.